-- (1) A member may appeal to the association in general meeting against a resolution of the committee under clause 11, within 7 days after notice of the resolution is served on the member, by lodging with the secretary a notice to that effect. - (2) The notice may, but need not, be accompanied by a statement of the grounds on which the member intends to rely for the purposes of the appeal. - (3) On receipt of a notice from a member under subclause (1), the secretary must notify the committee which is to convene a general meeting of the association to be held within 28 days after the date on which the secretary received the notice. - (4) At a general meeting of the association convened under subclause (3): - (a) no business other than the question of the appeal is to be transacted, and - (b) the committee and the member must be given the opportunity to state their respective cases orally or in writing, or both, and - (c) the members present are to vote by secret ballot on the question of whether the resolution should be confirmed or revoked. - (5) The appeal is to be determined by a simple majority of votes cast by members of the association.
+- (1) A member may appeal to the association in general meeting against a resolution of the board under clause 11, within 7 days after notice of the resolution is served on the member, by lodging with the secretary a notice to that effect. - (2) The notice may, but need not, be accompanied by a statement of the grounds on which the member intends to rely for the purposes of the appeal. - (3) On receipt of a notice from a member under subclause (1), the secretary must notify the board which is to convene a general meeting of the association to be held within 28 days after the date on which the secretary received the notice. - (4) At a general meeting of the association convened under subclause (3): - (a) no business other than the question of the appeal is to be transacted, and - (b) the board and the member must be given the opportunity to state their respective cases orally or in writing, or both, and - (c) the members present are to vote by secret ballot on the question of whether the resolution should be confirmed or revoked. - (5) The appeal is to be determined by a simple majority of votes cast by members of the association.

-Part 3 - The committee
+Part 3 - The board

-13. Powers of the committee
+13. Powers of the board

-Subject to the Act, the Regulation and this constitution and to any resolution passed by the association in general meeting, the committee:
+Subject to the Act, the Regulation and this constitution and to any resolution passed by the association in general meeting, the board:

-- (a) is to control and manage the affairs of the association, and - (b) may exercise all such functions as may be exercised by the association, other than those functions that are required by this constitution to be exercised by a general meeting of members of the association, and - (c) has power to perform all such acts and do all such things as appear to the committee to be necessary or desirable for the proper management of the affairs of the association.
+- (a) is to control and manage the affairs of the association, and - (b) may exercise all such functions as may be exercised by the association, other than those functions that are required by this constitution to be exercised by a general meeting of members of the association, and - (c) has power to perform all such acts and do all such things as appear to the board to be necessary or desirable for the proper management of the affairs of the association.

-14. Composition and membership of the committee
+14. Composition and membership of the board

-- (1) The committee is to consist of: - (a) the office-bearers of the association, and - (b) at least 2 ordinary committee members, each of whom is to be elected at the annual general meeting of the association under clause 15, and - (c) the appointed manager of the association. - (2) The total number of committee members is to be 7. - (3) The office-bearers of the association are as follows: - (a) the president, - (b) the vice-president, - (c) the treasurer, - (d) the secretary. - (4) A committee member may hold up to 2 offices (other than both the president and vice-president offices). - (5)There is no maximum number of consecutive terms for which a committee member may hold office.
+- (1) The board is to consist of: - (a) the office-bearers of the association, and - (b) at least 2 ordinary board members, each of whom is to be elected at the annual general meeting of the association under clause 15, and - (c) the appointed manager of the association. - (2) The total number of board members must be at least 7 and no more than 9. - (3) The office-bearers of the association are as follows: - (a) the chairperson, - (b) the vice-chairperson, - (c) the treasurer, - (d) the secretary. - (4) A board member may hold up to 2 offices (other than both the chairperson and vice-chairperson offices). - (5) Wherever possible, the board will comprise of: - (a) individuals with a diverse range of skills and expertise in not-for-profit organisations; and - (b) individuals that reflect the cultural diversity of the community (ie First Nations women and culturally and linguistically diverse women). - (6) Subject to clauses Error!
+Reference source not found. and 19, each board member will serve three year terms, unless determined otherwise by the members. - (7) A board member who has held office for a continuous period of 9 years or more may only be re-appointed or re-elected by a special resolution.

-15. Election of committee members
+15. Election of board members